howsayhao/hj_reg_auto/README.md

     } TEM @0x0;
 };

-// at least three levels of addrmap instance are needed
-// this is the top-level addrmap, and it will be automatically treated as regmst addrmap template_mst {
-    // it is recommended to assign hj_genmst = true and hj_flatten_addrmap = false
-    hj_genmst = true;
-    hj_flatten_addrmap = false;
+// if designers only need a regslv module, following example two-level hierarchy is not used,
+// and only regslv above is used.

-    // this is the second-level addrmap, and it will be automatically treated as regdisp addrmap {
+// regdisp is at the top level and it can forward transactions to
-        // it is recommended to assign hj_gendisp = true and hj_flatten_addrmap = false
+// downstream regdisp, regslv, memory and 3rd party IP addrmap template_disp {
     hj_gendisp = true;
-        hj_flatten_addrmap = false;

     // instantiate an addrmap defined above to generate a regslv module,
-        // or designers can define an addrmap here template_slv template_slv;
+    // or designers can define and instantiate addrmap here template_slv template_slv;
-    } template_disp;
-    // debug registers implemented in regmst, please don't touch it and keep this level clean db_regs db_regs %= 0x1000;
 };
 ```